SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 The `get()` method gets the URL of the OData request as the input argument.
 A successful request returns a JSON object with the response.

-### Using MSGraphClient
+### Using MSGraphClientV3

-If you're targeting Microsoft Graph, you can use the **MSGraphClient** client object, which provides a more fluent syntax.
+If you're targeting Microsoft Graph, you can use the **MSGraphClientV3** client object, which provides a more fluent syntax.

 The following example shows the implementation of the `_searchWithGraph()` method of the sample solution.